By helping you plan ahead, cash flow forecasting can show when you might struggle to pay your bills.

-- Aged debtors – which invoices are overdue and by how many days?
+Aged debtors – which invoices are overdue and by how many days?

-- Credit terms – what terms are you offering and should these be renegotiated for particular customers?
+Credit terms – what terms are you offering and should these be renegotiated for particular customers?

-- Other incentives – are early payment discounts working to reduce your trade debtor balance over time?
+Other incentives – are early payment discounts working to reduce your trade debtor balance over time?

-- Payment terms – what terms are you getting with suppliers and is there scope to get longer terms?
+Payment terms – what terms are you getting with suppliers and is there scope to get longer terms?

-- Stock levels – how much stock are you holding and how long does it take to sell product?
+Stock levels – how much stock are you holding and how long does it take to sell product?

 Your cash conversion cycle is the average time you have money tied up in your business.
 It's made up of:

-- the average time your customers pay
+The average time your customers pay

-- the average time you have stock in warehouses and on shelves
+The average time you have stock in warehouses and on shelves

-- the average time you pay your suppliers
+The average time you pay your suppliers

-It also includes overheads which are the costs you incur each month whether your business sells any product or not.
-It is especially important to review these costs if your turnover has dropped and is likely to remain lower for a significant period.
+It also includes overheads – the monthly costs you must meet whether you sell product or not.
+It is important to review these costs if your turnover has dropped and is likely to remain lower for a while.

 Consider the following ways to control your stock costs: